Don’t Get Fooled!

 They might say you’re in trouble with the government.
 Or you owe money.
 Or someone in your family had an emergency.
 Or that there’s a virus on your computer.

+Some scammers say there’s a problem with one of your accounts and that you need to verify some information.
 Others will lie and say you won money in a lottery or sweepstakes but have to pay a fee to get it.

 Scammers want you to act before you have time to think.
 If you’re on the phone, they might tell you not to hang up so you can’t check out their story.